Inflammatory Heart Conditions

 How is it treated?

 Treatment depends on the cause and requires specialist input.
-There is no "one size fits all" and each case requires personalised care.
+There is no "one size fits all" and each patient requires personalised attention and care.